NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/NPC Core/Woolly Wrangler.md

 When a giant, dangerous animal is found, there's always someone who tries to pet it.
-A woolly wrangler is usually accompanied by an [[Monster Core/Elephant|Elephant]] or [[Monster Core/Mammoth|Mammoth]].
+A woolly wrangler is usually accompanied by an [[3-Rules/Bestiaries/Monster Core/E/Elephant|Elephant]] or [[3-Rules/Bestiaries/Monster Core/M/Mammoth|Mammoth]].
 They can Command this Animal without needing to succeed at a Nature check.

 * * *